chengren/dssg_sss/README.md

 # DSSG_SSS
-This ist the repo for the DSSG 2022 SSS Project
+This is the repo for the DSSG 2022 SSS Project